RomanCui/ImageClassifier/README.md

     <img width="300" src="https://github.com/RomanCui/BigBrainModels/blob/main/assets/Cifar10Examples.png"></a>
   </p>
 </div>
-Best lambda for adam:  0.005 <br>
+Tuned best lambda for adam:  0.005 <br>
-Best learning rate for adam:  0.001 <br>
+Tuned best learning rate for adam:  0.001 <br>
-Best lambda for sgd :  0.005 <br>
+Tuned best lambda for sgd :  0.005 <br>
-Best learning rate for sgd:  0.001 <br>
+Tuned best learning rate for sgd:  0.001 <br>
 Accuracy of the network on the 10000 test images: 91 % <br>
 Accuracy of the network on the 10000 test images: 38 %